jmreidy/fluxy/README.md

   * Promises (via [Bluebird](https://github.com/petkaantonov/bluebird/)) drive the Dispatcher/Action system, along for the easy registration of async action handlers

-  * Stores embrace immutable data, going so far as to be powered by [Mori](https://github.com/swannodette/mori), a JS port of ClojureScript's immutable data structures.
+  * Stores embrace immutable data, going so far as to be powered by [Mori](https://github.com/swannodette/mori), which provides a light convenience API around ClojureScript's data structures.

 ##API